JC-Morph/alghemy/readme.md

 - [sox](sox.sourceforge.net) \- Sound-based processes.
 - [mrswatson](https://github.com/teragonaudio/MrsWatson) \- VST-related processes.

-NOTE: To perform image-based fast-fourier transforms, your version of ImageMagick must inlucde support for the [fftw](www.fftw.org) delegate.
+NOTE: To perform image-based fast-fourier transforms, your version of ImageMagick must support the [fftw](www.fftw.org) delegate.
+To check for this functionality, run `convert --version` and look for `fftw` in `Delegates (built-in):`.

 ### Gems